 Adventure Works Internet Sales tutorial (1400)

-APPLIES TO: SQL Server 2017 Analysis Services and later Azure Analysis Services Power BI Premium
+APPLIES TO: SQL Server Analysis Services (starting with 2017) Azure Analysis Services Power BI Premium

 This tutorial provides lessons on how to create and deploy a tabular model at the 1400 compatibility level.
 If you're new to Analysis Services and tabular modeling, completing this tutorial is the quickest way to learn how to create and deploy a basic tabular model by using Visual Studio.
 Once you have the prerequisites in-place, it should take two to three hours to complete.

 How to create a new tabular model project at the 1400 compatibility level in Visual Studio.

 How to import data from a relational database into a tabular model project workspace database.

 How to create and manage relationships between tables in the model.

 How to create calculated columns, measures, and Key Performance Indicators that help users analyze critical business metrics.

 How to create and manage perspectives and hierarchies that help users more easily browse model data by providing business and application-specific viewpoints.

 How to create partitions that divide table data into smaller logical parts that can be processed independent from other partitions.